fithisux/dbt-tutorial/README.md

 # dbt-tutorial

-This is my take on the starter eductaional project mentioned here [Quickstart](https://docs.getdbt.com/docs/quickstarts/dbt-core/quickstart) using a docker postgresql container.
+This is my take on the starter educational project mentioned here [Quickstart](https://docs.getdbt.com/docs/quickstarts/dbt-core/quickstart) using a docker postgresql container.